A book about when the west began again

 TORNADO

-AT THE
+AT THE TOWER

-Anchored in meticulous research, oral histories, and interviews with real Fort Worth figures, TORNADO AT THE TOWER is a cinematic, character‑driven “based on a true story” novel that turns one regional weather event into an epic tale of faith, resilience, and the high cost of doing the right thing when everyone’s looking for someone to blame.
+Anchored in meticulous research, oral histories, and interviews with real Fort Worth figures, Tornado at the Tower is a cinematic, character‑driven “based on a true story” novel that turns one regional weather event into an epic tale of faith, resilience, and the high cost of doing the right thing when everyone’s looking for someone to blame.

 “Barely a mile away, a tornado a half‑mile wide was swirling, almost totally suspended.”